BatoolKazmi/FilmCentral/testing-screenshots/README.md

 #### A Note About The Movie List

 - [x] You don't want to display 4000 movies on the screen all at once.
-  - [ ] Can include some sort of pagination as an additional feature
+  - [x] Can include some sort of pagination as an additional feature
-  - [x] OR you can simply limit the number of movies (limited to 30)
+  - [x] OR you can simply limit the number of movies
-- [ ] You may also want to limit that api to only returning a couple of columns rather then everything.
+- [x] You may also want to limit that api to only returning a couple of columns rather then everything.
   - Main Page (display title and posters & mabye rating & etc)

 #### A Couple of Technical Requirements